 This page contains the forms that are used in the Biochemistry and Molecular Biology graduate curriculum.
-These forms are also available for download from the Health Sciences Graduate Programs Office (HSGPO) with the exception of the Committee Meeting Evaluation form, which is unique to Biochemistry and Molecular Biology Program.
+These forms are also available for download from the Health Sciences Graduate Education site (Click Here) with the exception of the Committee Meeting Evaluation form, which is unique to Biochemistry and Molecular Biology Graduate Program.
 All forms must be typed.
-In all cases, the student should submit a copy of the completed form with the committee members’ signatures to the Biochemistry and Molecular Biology Graduate Program Director for placement in their Program file.
-The student should submit the original form to the Health Sciences Graduate Programs Office to obtain the Dean’s signature and placement in their University file.
+In all cases, the student should submit a copy of the completed form with the committee members’ signatures to the Health Sciences Graduate Education Office (Ground Floor, Erma Byrd Biomedical Building).
+The Assistant Vice President for Graduate Education will sign the form and it will be uploaded electronically into the student’s Degree Works academic file.

 Committee Membership Form

 When you need it: This form should be completed by the first semester of year 2.

 What it is: The list of faculty that serve on the student's advisory committee and their signatures.